Bash Variables And Conditionals

 Let’s say that you also want your users to be able to calculate how old they will be in the future.
 We can give users the option of providing a second date.
 And if the second date is provided, the program will calculate the difference in days between the two dates instead of using the current time.

-We can implement this with an if statement.
-In bash, the syntax of an if statement is as follows.
-Note that the ending of the conditional statement, fi, is “if” backward.
+statement is as follows.
+Note that the ending of the conditional statement, fi

 if [ condition 1]